FINANCIAL INTELLIGENCE: A Manager’s Guide to Knowing What The Numbers Really Mean

 Every organization – both profit and non-profit – needs money to survive and thrive.
 Yet, most managers can’t make sense of financial numbers.
 This is not a book about the technicalities of finance or accounting.
 Instead, Karen Berman and Joe Knight focus on helping employees, managers and leaders to understand and use financial numbers in their work, so they can make better decisions, manage resources and stakeholders wisely, and better contribute to their organization’s financial health.

-• Learn the 4 skillsets for financial literacy including: the basics of financial management, the art of presenting and interpreting numbers, analyzing numbers for decision-making, and seeing the big picture behind financial results;
+• The 4 skillsets for financial literacy including: the basics of financial management, the art of presenting and interpreting numbers, analyzing numbers for decision-making, and seeing the big picture behind financial results;

-• Uncover the truths behind financial numbers and statements, and learn why you can’t trust the numbers;
+• The truths behind financial numbers and statements, and learn why you can’t trust the numbers;

-• Find out how your daily work activities/decisions could affect your company’s financials, how to analyze the numbers using various ratios, make better decisions, improve your company’s financial health and build a financially intelligent organization.
+• How your daily work activities/decisions could affect your company’s financials, how to analyze the numbers using various ratios, make better decisions, improve your company’s financial health and build a financially intelligent organization.

 Who should read this: